meheres/Perceptron/out/production/Perceptron/src/README.md

 ## Outputs File Format
 - The Outputs File can be any file without valuable information.
-It will have the Perceptron's last result printed to it.
+It will have the Perceptron's final result printed to it.

 ## Notes
-The code is not written for large-scale distribution, so it mandates that all files be correctly formatted as specified -- otherwise, there may be runtime errors.
+The code is not written for large-scale distribution, so all files must be correctly formatted as specified -- otherwise, there may be runtime errors.